Cali: Current statistics

 According to statistics by DANE, in 1995 the annual growth of GDP of the Valle del Cauca region was almost twice the national rate.
 For 1997, GDP increased marginally, with the region itself going up 1%.
 In 1999 the country's economic recession was felt through a depression that made the economy contract, showing GDP growth of 4%.
 Since then GDP has grown in the valley with ups and downs, but its percentage share nationwide has been falling since 1995 as shown in the graph.

 The department contributes significantly to the national economy.
 According to statistics for the year 2005, for agriculture the valley contributes 5.37% of the national production, which is relatively low compared with Antioquia (15.48%) or Cundinamarca (12.81%).
 In fisheries products, the region ranks first, with the region contributing 36% of the country's total production.
 As for mining, the valley is not a metal-producing region; however, in terms of non-metallic minerals, the department contributes 8.15% of the total value added across Colombia.

 The regional industries contribute 13.81% of the national value-added tax, second only to Bogotá with 25.39% and 18.20% in Antioquia.
 Particularly, the industries of food, beverages, and snuff are important products in the valley's economy, contributing 16% of the national value added, equaled or surpassed only by Antioquia and Bogotá.
 On trade, nationally Bogotá has 32.22%, Antioquia 13.25%, and Valle 11.34%.
 In the valley transportation services provide 12.52% of value added.

 The Consumer Price Index (IPC) of Cali has been since the last decade one of the lowest among Colombian cities.
 About 78% of Cali's people are of working age (over 18 years).
 In 2005, for the first time in six years, the city had an occupancy rate above 60%, which confirms the good state of the economy, led primarily by growth in manufacturing, agriculture, and trade, among others.

-Drogas La Rebaja, one of Colombia's largest pharmacy store chains, is based in Cali.
-Banco de Occidente, a Grupo Aval company, has its head office in Cali.
+Drogas La Rebaja, one of Colombia's largest pharmacy store chains, is based in Cali.So is candy company Colombina.
+A bank, Banco de Occidente, a Grupo Aval company, has its head office in Cali.